mngyuan/dotfiles/README.md

-agorascript
+Kevin Lee's dotfiles
 ===========

-A collection of scripts I've made that may or may not be useful.
+My dotfiles + a collection of scripts I've made that may or may not be useful.
 Currently they're being brushed up, but they should all do their intended function.

 calc.py